Skip to main contentScroll Top

 Having completed the tour of the island, it was just after 15 p.m.
 This gave us time to change at the hotel and then stroll to Ao Suan Yai to enjoy the late afternoon swimming in this beautiful bay.

-We ended the day with a meal in the restaurant located at the foot of the Ao Kao pier.
-I was able to taste a delicious burger there au Pivo and GrILLYes, sometimes it's a nice change from rice!
+We ended the day with a meal in the restaurant at the foot of the Ao Kao pier, where I enjoyed a delicious burger at Pivo and Grill , well yes, sometimes it's a change from rice!

 evening swim on Ao Suan Yai Koh Mak beach